Welcome!

 My core research topics are:

-- Benchmarking security features in application software
+- Localization of security features in application software

-- Threat and risk analysis
+- Model-based security and threat analysis

 - Usable security and privacy